 - Personal safety: Cold canvassing efforts can send you to places you are unfamiliar with or you could get caught in bad weather with nowhere to go.
 Take personal safety into consideration and plan for the unexpected.

 - Do not call laws (if cold calling): If you decide to use cold calling, be aware of do not call laws and do not call lists.
 If you break any of these laws, you could end up paying significant fines.

 Alternatives to Cold Canvassing

 Cold canvassing is not always the best way to make sales, even in industries where an in-home or in-business presentation is best.
-Sales tactics you can implement other than cold canvassing or cold calling range from generating inbound leads or sales to selling or generating leads prospecting on social media.
+Sales prospecting tips and tactics you can implement other than cold canvassing or cold calling range from generating inbound leads or sales to selling or generating leads prospecting on social media.